BlueFern/CoupledCells/README.md

     * Element 7: Required number of ECs axially per core.
     * Element 8: Required number of SMCs circumferentially per core.

+The total number of processes (MPI ranks) required to run a simulation should match the number of quads in the axial direction times the number of quads in the circumferential direction.
+Note that for BIF elements, the required number of processes is three times (3x) the product of (Element 2)*(Element 3) for that element since there there three branches in this case.

-For example, for a fist subdomain of type BIF, with 12 cores along the axial direction, 112 cores in the cirfumferrential direction, with no parent or child subdomains, and with 32 ECs and 3 SMCs in the axial and cirfumferrential directions respectively, the config file will look like
+For example, for a first subdomain of type BIF, with 12 cores along the axial direction, 112 cores in the circumferential direction, with no parent or child subdomains, and with 32 ECs and 3 SMCs in the axial and circumferential directions respectively, the config file will look like
 this:

     1;
     0,1,12,112,-1,-1,-1,32,3;

+and the total number of processes will be 3*12*112 = 4032.

 * **S** - Location of the generated output files.
 * **T** - Location of the profiling output files.